 ③ Select one of the following: home, work, or mobile, and enter the number.

-④ To enter the head of household’s name, click “I am the head of household” and the name will appear automatically.
+④ The head of household’s name will appear automatically when you click “I am the head of household.”
 If you are not the head of household, enter the head of household’s name.

 ⑤ The relationship to the head of household will automatically be displayed as "Self" if you click "I am the head of household" in step ④.
 If you are not the head of household, enter your relationship to the head of household.

-⑥ For occupation, enter your status, such as "office worker" or "pensioner."
-If you are self-employed, enter a specific occupation in the occupation field, such as "XX retail business" or "XX sales business."
+⑥ For occupation, enter your status (e.g., company employee or pension recipient).
+If you are self-employed, enter a specific occupation in the occupation field (e.g., "XX Retail Business" or "XX Sales Business").

 ⑦ Enter your trade name or pen name if you are a sole proprietor and have one.

 We accept tax returns submitted both online and offline.
 If you have prepared your tax return using e-Tax, you can submit it directly through the e-Tax system.
-Paper tax returns (including those printed from e-Tax) should be submitted by mail or in person at a tax office.
+Please submit paper tax returns (including those printed from e-Tax) by mail or in person at a tax office.

-Paper tax return forms should be submitted by mail or in person at the counter of your local tax office.
-Please note that in either case, you must provide your My Number and proof of identity.
-If you have already obtained a My Number Card, you need only present that card.
+Paper tax return forms should be submitted by mail or in person at your local tax office.
+Please note that in either case, you will be required to provide your My Number and proof of identity.
+If you have already obtained a My Number Card, you must submit the card itself.
 If you have not yet obtained a My Number Card, you must submit your My Number Notification Card or a certificate of residence (showing your individual number) along with proof of identity, such as a driver’s license, health insurance card, or passport.

-When submitting your tax return by mail, please use “Letter Pack,” “Regular Mail,” “Standard Mail,” or other “mail items” (Class 1 mail) or “letter-type mail.”
-For mail submissions, the postmark date is considered the date of submission to the tax office.
+When submitting your tax return by mail, please use “Letter Pack,” “Standard Mail,” “Standard-Size Mail,” or other “mail items” (Class 1 mail) or “letter-type mail.”
+For mail submissions, the date of mailing (postmark) is considered the date of submission to the tax office.
 If the filing deadline is approaching, we recommend taking your return to a post office counter and keeping the “post office receipt stamp” as proof of submission.

 If you have prepared your tax return using e-Tax, you can submit it directly to the tax office by clicking "Submit" within the e-Tax system.
-The steps that follow depend on the submission method you selected in Step 1.
-Follow the on-screen instructions to submit your tax return.
+The steps that follow will vary depending on the submission method you selected in Step 1.
+Please follow the on-screen instructions to submit your tax return.

 If you selected "Print and Submit" in Step 1, please refer to the submission instructions for filing your tax return using a paper form.